thomasbergernz/treadl/README.md

 * Access key: The "username" or access key for your bucket
 * Secret access key: The "password" or secret access key for the bucket

+_Note: assets in your bucket should be public.
+Treadl does not currently used signed requests to access uploaded files._

 ### 3. Provision the API

 The best way to run the web API is to do so via Docker.
 A `Dockerfile` is provided in the `api/` directory.